JonasPrimbs/oidc-squared/README.md

 # OIDC-Squared

-The OIDC² library for Browsers and Node.js.
+The OIDC² library for Browsers.

 ## Install